Following on from my last blog, we explored the importance and ideas to understand and leverage the motivation of those in your team.

-Over the years, delegation as both a leader and as a business owner have challenged me and a key to the success of delegating effectively I believe comes down to these few things:
+Over the years, delegation as both a leader and as a business owner has challenged me, and a key to the success of delegating effectively, I believe, comes down to these few things:

 Master your mindset

-If you think everyone has too much on and you can’t delegate to them then that will be the case and the energy you emit will stifle anything happening.
-If you can change your mindset to think about what is will cost you and the team NOT to delegate this can assist in the direction you will take.
+If you think everyone has too much on and you can’t delegate to them, then that will be the case, and the energy you emit will stifle anything happening.
+If you can change your mindset to think about what it will cost you and the team NOT to delegate this can assist in the direction you will take.
 We all have a lot on, the more you can delegate effectively, the more your team will learn the art of this and also delegate accordingly.
-Remember there is a temporary delegation and you can assign a task to more than one person and they don’t all have to be direct reports.
+Remember, there is a temporary delegation, and you can assign a task to more than one person, and they don’t all have to be direct reports.

 Delegate what you like

 Yes, you read that correctly.
 Look at what you may be attached to and are no longer learning and growing from and allocate this to someone that will benefit and grow from the experience.
 Too often we create parts of our role that “become our baby”, not a great thing if the learning and ability of this task have reached its capacity.
 Make a list of everything you do in your role and highlight your favourite tasks.